Destination: Skaro: Plot

 On Skaro, Davros unveils his newest creation to Mr. Castavillian, a "travel machine" he describes as the future of the Kaled race.
 After explaining the numerous features, Castavillian suggests several names for this creation to Davros, all of which are anagrams of Kaled.
 Davros isn't satisfied with any of the proposed names and briefly exits the room.
-Sixty minutes after regenerating, the Doctor crash-lands in the TARDIS, destroying part of the creation.
+Sixty minutes after regenerating, the Doctor crash-lands in the TARDIS, destroying part of the original arm meant for the creation.
 The Doctor initially questions Castavillian as to why his previous face has returned before recognizing the now partially-destroyed creation as a Dalek.
 Castavillian takes note of the name as the Doctor says he's lucky he wasn't exterminated, a word Castavillian also notes.
 Realizing he's at the moment Daleks were first created, the Doctor gives Castavillian a plunger to replace its broken arm.
 The Doctor then departs just as Davros returns.
 Davros momentarily ponders the modified Dalek and accepts the changes.